Vrolijk/OSDD/netcat-diode.md

 <b>Sender</b>
 - should run constantly waiting for input from an application like a NETCAT tunnel [^1]
+- should use UDP
+- should support Linux
 - should be able to configure the transfer speed
 - should send a keep alive every X receiver
 - should add a sequencenumber to each packet